davetremblay/Marathon/README.md

 You can then choose a morph value and a number of repetitions, and then the program will export the completed MIDI track as "marathon_out.mid".

+As of May 4, Marathon supports morph values outside of the 0-100 range.

 ## Installation
 You need to install [python-midi](https://github.com/vishnubob/python-midi) before running Marathon.py.